filiph/egamebook/README.md

 This installs the `mono_repo` command line tool.

-To run all tests in the whole mono_repo (the tests that will be run by Travis), use this command:
+To run all tests in the whole mono_repo (the tests that will be run by Github Actions), use this command:

     mono_repo presubmit